xinwenfu/GenCyber/Networking/README.md

 ### Application View of Networking

-Based on the protocols we actually have different views of a network.
+Based on the protocols, we actually have different views of a network.
 We discussed web browsing.
-When we try to access a web server we need to know the IP address (corresponding to url) and the port number.
+When we try to access a web server, we need to know the IP address (corresponding to url) and the port number.
 That's basically the view of the application.

 You may question: I never used an IP address, only web url/link like http://www.cs.uml.edu/~xinwenfu/index.html.
 Actually the web url/link corresponds to the IP address.
-Before your web browser sends out the web request, it contacts another Internet server, DNS server, asking the IP address of the web url (called domain name too).
+Before your web browser sends out a web request, it contacts another Internet server, DNS server, asking the IP address of the web url (called domain name too).

-You may alo question: I never used a port number during web browing like http://www.cs.uml.edu/~xinwenfu/index.html.
-The reason you never specified the port number for web browsing is if you don't specify the port number, the web browser assumes you use the default port number.
+You may alo question: I never used a port number during web browing.
+The reason you never specified the port number for web browsing is if you don't specify the port number, the web browser assumes you use the default port number for that service.
-For example, for unsecure version of web browsing using http like http://www.cs.uml.edu/~xinwenfu/index.html, the default port number is 80.
+For example, for unsecure version of web browsing using *http* like http://www.cs.uml.edu/~xinwenfu/index.html, the default port number is 80.
 For the secure version of web browsing like https://www.cs.uml.edu/~xinwenfu/index.html, the default port number is 443.
-When you don't specify the port number, your software will assume you are using the default port number.

 <img src="https://user-images.githubusercontent.com/69218457/193731583-cad31124-0546-48a7-887d-5c321466ee9d.png" width=480>